 "Staying up late affects sleep patterns.
-Missing one hour of sleep can make you hungrier the next day,” Albers explains.
+Missing one hour of sleep can make you hungrier the next day," Susan Albers, PsyD, a clinical psychologist at the Cleveland Clinic who specializes in mindfulness eating and the author of Eating Mindfully tells us explains.
 In fact, a study published in the journal Sleep discovered that folks who didn't sleep the recommended seven to eight hours per night were more at risk for weight gain.
 "Set a firm bedtime and turn off the TV to help you avoid mindless eating the next day."

 It may feel awkward at first, but switching your spoon to your non-dominant hand can help you save calories during mealtime.
 "Research shows that people consume 30 percent less food when they eat with the opposite hand.
 Your motto should be 'pace, don't race,'" Albers advises.